 She has passed this love of nature-based initiation to her son Jordan who works with her as well as her sons, nieces, and nephews.

-Circle Passages offers renewed hope, health and love for life.
+CIRCLE PASSAGES offers renewed hope, health, and love for life.
 In studies a nature-based approach has been found to reduce anxiety, depression, addiction, ADD/ADHD, OCD, mood disorders, attachment deficit disorder, PTSD, social anxiety, suicidal ideation, nature deficit disorder, technology addiction, sleep & eating disorders and self-esteem.
-Our offerings, including creative pandemic support as well as traditional wilderness rites of passage.
+We offer a path to meaning and purpose.

 OUR MISSION is to help youth, adults, and elders find safe passage as they navigate the paths of their lives.
 Through contemporary rites of passage, we guide individuals on a journey of self-discovery and empowerment to foster natural and sustainable growth within a circle of power and community.
 We honor the deep values and connections that provide safe passage through hard times.

 OUR VISION is a world of multi-generational and cultural wholeness in which individuals can achieve independence within circles of interdependence.
 People are whole within themselves because they are held within circles of family and community, growing naturally like the rings of a tree.
 Like a circle, we offer a vision of unbroken connection based on respect for all life held within the circle of the earth.

 Balancing differences of age and gender in our core leadership circle, we offer a powerful combination of knowledge and experience.
-With circles that include those undergoing the rite of passage as well as their parents (with youth) and community, we have gathered youthful counselors who and wise elders, experts in the seasons of nature and our psychological nature.
-This circle is designed to be flexible, meeting the unique needs of each individual and group that gathers.
+We have gathered youthful counselors and wise elders, experts in the seasons of nature and our psychological nature.
+Our circle is designed to be flexible and relatable to you.

 CORE LEADERSHIP CIRCLE.
 Present on and trained in ROP